pandit0305/kfc-clone-app/README.md

 # KFC_WEBSITE_clone

-We have clone of KFC ecommerce application.
-The clone explain each menu item just like real site.
-To maintain the add to cart functionality, I have used reducer to manage the state.
+We have a clone of the KFC e-commerce application.
+The clone explains each menu item just like the real site.
+To maintain the add-to-cart functionality, I have used a reducer to manage the state.

 ## Features:
   #### Sign-in based on OTP
   #### Show food based on Menu categories